-Although we are expecting campus to be open this fall, we will be offering modifications to our course schedule, with approximately 25% of our classes being offered fully face-to-face, with the rest a combination of virtual and hybrid courses.
+Although we are expecting campus to be open this fall, we will be offering modifications to our course schedule, with only courses that must be taught in person, such as certain labs and studio classes, will continue on campus with most other classes offered in fully virtual mode.
 If necessary, we will be prepared to pivot our on-campus courses to remote teaching in a way that supports a consistent student learning experience.
 Faculty will be offered a series of online summer trainings designed to support remote teaching and learning.
 Student services and support remain a top priority.

-The university will provide engaging life in the residence halls and activities on campus to provide students as much of the in-person college experience as possible.
-The year will kick off with an exciting Welcome Week including New Student Convocation, Engagement Fair and a series of fun activities like mini golf, open mic’s, paint nights, outdoor movies and more that will continue throughout the semester.
-The Campus Recreation Center will be open with fitness equipment safely spaced, fitness classes on the Rec Center Lawn and outside intramural sports.
+The university will provide engaging life in the residence halls and limited activities on campus for residential students.
+The year will kick off with an exciting virtual Welcome Week including New Student Convocation, Engagement Fair and a series of fun activities.
+The Campus Recreation Center will be open to residential students with equipment safely spaced, outdoor group fitness classes.
+There will be virtual programs for all students.
+To view Campus Recreation's fall 2020 program and facility plan, visit www.uml.edu/campusrec.

 Students living in the residence halls will have the best access to these experiences in addition to Living and Learning Communities, floor programs and events, and the ability to hang out with other students in common areas.
-Student Dining has been modified to offer a variety of safe and exciting options including reservations for groups of 2-6, outdoor dining, the ability to order a full meal on line for pick up, and multiple grab and go options.
+Student Dining has been modified to offer a variety of safe and exciting options including reservations, outdoor dining, the ability to order a full meal on line for pick up, and multiple grab and go options.

 The Fall 2020 housing model was designed in consultation with medical staff in the Wellness Center and considers local, state and federal recommendations for health and safety.
 In addition, the model is intended to mitigate risk of contagion, while still maintaining a sense of community and connection among students.
-The university anticipates approximately 2,500 beds to be occupied during the Fall 2020 semester.
 Please see the Returning to Housing Guide for further details.

 Transportation services may run at reduced capacity to accommodate the current social distancing guidance.
 The priority for on-campus shuttles services will be focused on connecting students to classes.
 Student will be encouraged to utilize alternative means to navigate campus if they are able including: walking, biking, skate boarding and using electrically propelled transportation devices.
 Please note that gas powered vehicles may not be stored in the residence halls.